BassT23/Proxmox/README.md

 future target.
 Existing Proxmox hosts, LXC containers, VMs, and `VMs/<VMID>` definitions continue to use their current mechanisms.

 The inventory uses small INI-style sections.
-A future target implementation should detect the operating system, distribution, package manager, and update method automatically where possible:
+The current external-target implementation detects the operating system, distribution, package manager, and update method automatically where possible:

 ```ini
 [raspi]